-It is prohibited to have a pregnant employee work overtime or on their weekly days of rest from the fifth month of pregnancy onward.
+It is prohibited to have a pregnant employee work overtime or work on her weekly rest period from the fifth month of pregnancy onward

 Who is Eligible?

 - All pregnant employees, starting from the fifth month of pregnancy.

 - The employee must notify her employer during the fifth month of pregnancy.

 - After the employee has provided this notification, or if the employer is made aware of the pregnancy by other means, the employee is entitled automatically.